ciceroOslo/ciceroscm/README.md

 ### prescripts
 Inside the scripts folder is a folder called prescripts.
 It contains scripts that show how to prepare perturbation files for a run and two example datafiles.
+And includes scripts to prepare natural emissions files.

 ## Development
 * To start developing make sure you have a github account and that you are part of the ciceroOslo team.